arjunanan6/py-iot-project/README.md

 ## Components

 - `Broker`: [Mosquitto](http://mosquitto.org/) is used as a message broker to interpret MQTT traffic to allow mocked publish/subscribes.
-- `Broker`: [Mosquitto](http://mosquitto.org/) is used as a message broker to interpret MQTT traffic to allow mocked publish/subscribes.
 - `subscriber.py`: Subscribes to a set of topics, in this case, deviceID/status.
 Once read, devices.json is updated with the last timestamp. devices.json here serves as a local database.
 The subscriber also logs this information to the console.
 - `publisher.py`: Publishes anywhere between 1 or 5 topics on random.
 - `web.py`: Simple page in Flask that reads from the json file and displays device information.